 Sometimes highly specialized, they offer an array of technologies ranging from modern collection vehicles (some equipped with hybrid engines) to hard-wearing, energy-saving shredding machines and fully automated sorting systems.

 Whilst waste recycling is preferable to waste disposal, there are still significant volumes that need to be transported to landfill sites.
 IFAT exhibitors have a plethora of state-of-the-art technologies for this, too.

-AT IFAT exhibitors from the waste and secondary raw materials sector can be found in halls A4 to A6 and at the open-air area, all of which can best be accessed via the East or North Entrance.
+AT IFAT exhibitors from the waste management and recycling sector can be found in halls A4 to A6, B4 to B6 and at the open-air area, all of which can best be accessed via the East or North Entrance.